LocalJoost/LocalJoost.github.io/_posts/2021-07-28-Rounded-corners-in-MRTK-UI.markdown

 The problem with this: it does not 'stick'.
 You are basically adapting a material that is *part of and inside the MRTK*.
 And since that comes in a couple of .tgz packages file in Packages\MixedReality nothing about this material is actually in your source files.
 The material in question is unpacked in Library\PackageCache\com.microsoft.mixedreality.toolkit.foundation@a05dc7578209-1624820429212\SDK\Features\UX\Interactable\Materials.
 Everything in Library is stuff that is generated from source and packages - and this you typically *don't* commit to source control (you don't, do you?
 Please tell me you don't).
 If your co-worker pulls your solution from source control all the buttons and slates will be square again.
 And even if you were committing this to source control - if you later were to upgrade to a *newer* version of MRTK, you will loose your changes.

-The best way to go about this, is making a copy of the material *outside* of the MRKT, adapt it, and *replace* it in the UI elements concerned.
+The best way to go about this, is making a copy of the material *outside* of the MRTK, adapt it, and *replace* it in the UI elements concerned.

 ## Finding and adapting materials